PowerShell one-liners cheat sheet

 PowerShell is a powerful and flexible command-line shell and scripting language used by IT professionals and power users.
 One of its greatest strengths is the ability to perform tasks with just a single line of code.
 This "cheat sheet" article provides an overview of some of the most useful PowerShell one-liners for administrators, developers, and other technical professionals.
 Whether you're a seasoned PowerShell expert or just getting started, this article is an essential resource for anyone looking to streamline their work and increase their efficiency.
 With concise, easy-to-remember examples and explanations, this cheat sheet is the perfect tool for anyone looking to get the most out of their PowerShell experience.

-And I also found an interesting video on Channel9 about combining commands into one line.
+I also found an older Microsoft video about combining commands into one line.

 And here is my PowerShell one-liner cheat sheet: